 Your profile bio is another powerful tool that you have on Instagram.
-It will be one of the first things that people will see when visiting your Instagram profile, and it’s your chance to let them know why they should follow you.
+It will be one of the first things that people will see when visiting your Instagram profile.
+Your bio is a chance to let people know in a few quick words why they would want to follow you.

-It is also a place to make your profile more easy to find.
-You can use keywords, @usernames, and #hashtags in this section that people might be searching for in order to have your profile pop up!
+It is also a place to make your profile easier to find.
+You can use keywords, @usernames, and #hashtags that people might be searching for in order to have your profile pop up!

-You can include things like who your business is, what it does, and you should try to show off your brand or personality here too.
+Additionally, you can include things like who your business is, what it does, and show off your brand or personality here too.

 You only have 150 characters so make them count.